Friday, September 26, 2025

 Here's a breakdown of the nuances associated with this specific meaning:

 • Interconnectedness: It's not enough to know the parts; one must see how they relate, influence, and depend on each other.
-You understand the gears, but you truly see the whole picture when you understand how they mesh to make the clock work.

 • Contextual Awareness: The "whole picture" includes the past, present and future.
 For example, scriptural use of types connect the past, present and future.